ericoporto/ags-manual-wiki/ScriptingTutorialPart2.md

 global script to do cool stuff.
 But you may be wondering, how exactly to go about it.

-Remember in tutorial 1, we learnt about function **parameters** and how they could be *int*, *string*, etc. Well, you write your own functions like this:
+Remember in tutorial 1, we learned about function **parameters** and how they could be *int*, *string*, etc. Well, you write your own functions like this: